Traditional modeling - the CSG way

 The following text assumes some 'default' configurations:

-• You will want to be in metric, menu Edit --> Preferences --> Units Tab --> Standard --> OK
+- You will want to be in metric, menu Edit --> Preferences --> Units Tab --> Standard --> OK

-• The default navigation style; right click on the empty view space follow the Navigation Styles in the list click on CAD
+- The default navigation style; right click on the empty view space follow the Navigation Styles in the list click on CAD

 Switch to the Part Workbench, and begin with the first foot:

-• Press the icon Cube button
+- Press the Cube button

-• Select the cube, (click on Cube in the Model tab, left side) then set the following properties (in the Data tab):
+- Select the cube, (click on Cube in the Model tab, left side) then set the following properties (in the Data tab):

-• Length: 80mm (or 8cm, or 0.8m, FreeCAD works in any unit)
+- Length: 80mm (or 8cm, or 0.8m, FreeCAD works in any unit)

-• Width: 80mm
+- Width: 80mm

-• Height: 75cm It is wise to keep an eye on which item is highlighted in the Model tree as it identifies the object being modified.
+It is wise to keep an eye on which item is highlighted in the Model tree as it identifies the object being modified.

-• Duplicate the cube (still highlighted in Model tab) by pressing Ctrl+C then Ctrl+V (or menu Edit -> Copy and Paste) (No change will be evident, as the second object is overlaying the first.)
+- Duplicate the cube (still highlighted in Model tab) by pressing Ctrl+C then Ctrl+V (or menu Edit -> Copy and Paste) (No change will be evident, as the second object is overlaying the first.)

-• Select the new object that has been created (Click on Cube001 in the Model tab)
+- Select the new object that has been created (Click on Cube001 in the Model tab)

-• Change its position by editing its Placement property: (in the Data tab on the left) (The Placement line will have two cells a Property and a Value Cell.
+(The Placement line will have two cells a Property and a Value Cell.
 At the end of the value cell will be 3 dots, select the three dots, they form a button that may not be readily apparent.
 The button may need two clicks.
 The Task tab should open up and Placement fields become available.)

-• Position x: 8mm (In the Translation Fields)
+- Position x: 8mm (In the Translation Fields)

-• Position y: 8mm (Select OK when complete)
+- Position y: 8mm (Select OK when complete)

 You should obtain two overlapping high boxes, one 8mm apart from the other:

-• Now we can subtract one from the other: Select the first one, that is, the one that will stay, then, with the CTRL key pressed, select the other one, that will be subtracted (the order is important) and press the icon Cut button: (It is possible to Select either the geometry or the Cubes in the Model Tree)
+- Now we can subtract one from the other: Select the first one, that is, the one that will stay, then, with the CTRL key pressed, select the other one, that will be subtracted (the order is important) and press the Cut button: (It is possible to Select either the geometry or the Cubes in the Model Tree)

 Observe that the newly created object, called "Cut", still contains the two cubes we used as operands.
 In fact, the two cubes are still there in the document, they have merely been hidden and grouped under the Cut object in the tree.
 You can still see and select them by expanding the arrow next to the Cut object, and, if you wish, turn them visible again by right-clicking them or change any of their properties.
 (If you click on the grayed out object and duplicate it, you will duplicate hidden objects.
 Right clicking on an object will bring up a menu where you can Toggle Visibility.)